 Visit the wall.

 You can see parts of the wall all over the city but the main touristy bit can be found at Potsdamer Platz.
-Of course take your time to read the exhibits and view the sections of wall but I prefer to look down at the pavement and see the snaking path of the wall and where it once ran.
+Of course, take your time to read the exhibits and view sections of the wall but I prefer to look down at the pavement and see the snaking path of the wall and where it once ran.
 Also look out for the little red and green men on the traffic lights – they are different in West and East Berlin to this day.